5 Purchased electricity, heat and steam emission factors

 Purchased energy, in the form of electricity, heat or steam, is an indirect (Scope 2) emission.
 This section also includes transmission and distribution losses for purchased electricity, which is an indirect (Scope 3) emissions source.

-Note that both the emission factor for purchased electricity and the emission factor for transmission and distribution line losses align with the definitions in the GHG Protocol.
+Note that both the emission factor for purchased electricity and the emission factor for transmission and distribution line losses align with the definitions in the GHG Protocol Corporate Standard.

 In this guide, we have included a time series of historic electricity emission factors based on annual and quarterly periods.
-The quarterly time series extends back to March 2022, and the annual time series extends back to 2012.
+The quarterly time series extends back to the past three years, and the annual time series extends back to 2010.
 There is also an equivalent annual time series for transmission and distribution losses.

 The guide provides information on reporting imported heat and steam and geothermal energy.
 It does not provide emission factors for these categories as they are unique to a specific site.
 Users could liaise directly with their supplier of the imported heat, steam, or geothermal energy, for supplier specific emissions intensities suitable for use in the entity inventory.